FauzanFarooqui/FauzanFarooqui/README.md

 Hi, I’m Fauzan 👋
-- 🖥️ I am a Research Engineer working on 5G Open RAN systems at India's Telecom R&D organization.
+- 🖥️ I am a Research Scientist working on 5G Open RAN systems at India's Telecom R&D organization.
 - 🎓 I did my undergrad in Computer Science and Engineering (CSE) at Visvesvaraya National Institute of Technology (VNIT), Nagpur, India.
 - 🌱 I was part of VNIT's AI & Robotics Lab, [IvLabs](https://www.ivlabs.in/), where I work on **Natural Language Processing and Deep Learning** research.
 - 📝 I have worked on Open Information Extraction and Knowledge Graphs ([publications](https://fauzanfarooqui.github.io/publications/) under-review).